 GOD'S HELP IN LIFE'S STRUGGLES

-Faith Stories are short "testimonials" of how God has helped during a personal difficulty; how your faith in Him has made a positive difference during a struggle in your life.
+Faith Stories are short "testimonials" of how God has helped during a personal difficulty.
+Testimonies telling how your faith has made a positive difference during a struggle in your life.
 They tell specific ways a situation was influenced for the good because of your faith.

 RELATE TO THE OTHER PERSON